Agualin

-Agualin, sometimes Aguarin or Diego de Aguarin, was a CHamoru chief who led a siege of Hagåtña (1676–1677) on Guam during the Spanish-Chamorro Wars.
-This was the second of three unsuccessful sieges of the Spanish presidio carried out by CHamorus seeking to eject the colonial presence, with the final widespread violence on Guam in 1683.
+Agualin, sometimes Aguarin or Diego de Aguarin, was a Chamorro chief who led a siege of Hagåtña (1676–1677) on Guam during the Spanish-Chamorro Wars.
+This was the second of three unsuccessful sieges of the Spanish presidio carried out by Chamorus seeking to eject the colonial presence, with the final widespread violence on Guam in 1683.
 While Spanish colonial history vilified Agualin as being anti-Christian and anti-civilization, a modern reevaluation reframes Agualin as a champion of CHamoru nationalism.

 Background

 In 1668, Jesuit missionary Diego Luis de San Vitores had arrived and set up the first permanent Spanish colonial presence in Hagåtña.
 Rising tensions led Hurao to command the first siege of the Spanish presidio in Hagåtña in 1670.
 This siege failed but the tensions remained, leading to the killing of San Vitores at the hands of Matå'pang in 1672.
 After an outbreak of anti-Spanish violence in 1674, garrison commander Damián de Esplana conducted a brutal campaign to suppress pockets of insurgency.
 Francisco de Irisarri y Vivar, who was the first person to have the title of governor of the Spanish Mariana Islands, arrived in June 1676 and continued Esplana's campaign to force CHamoru recognition of Spanish dominion, while harshly punishing anyone who had actually attacked colonial forces.